• J.D., Yale Law School

 Yasmin is also an experienced civil litigator.
 She began her career as an Honors Program Trial Lawyer with the Employment Litigation Section of the U.S. Department of Justice Civil Rights Division, where she litigated individual and class-action claims of sexual and racial harassment and discrimination.
 Prior to that, she served as a judicial law clerk to the Honorable Damon J. Keith of the United States Sixth Circuit Court of Appeals.

 In private practice, Yasmin continues to teach trial skills to practicing lawyers and law students alike.
 She is a member of the faculty at Harvard Law School’s Trial Advocacy Workshop and the National Criminal Defense College.
 She has served as a guest lecturer at local and national bar associations across the country, as well as at Yale Law School, Harvard Law School, New York University School of Law, UCLA School of Law and Loyola Law School.
-She currently serves on the Yale Law School Executive Committee and is also on the board of a national non-profit dedicated to effective messaging for social justice issues.
+She currently serves on the Yale Law School Executive Committee, is an Admissions Ambassador for Yale Law School, and is also on the board of a national non-profit dedicated to effective messaging for social justice issues.